Rsalas3000/Advanced_ML_Graph_Neural_Networks/IntentGC/README.md

 # IntentGC Implementation
 I have modified the GraphSAGE aggregator of the KGAT implementation to accept a custom IntentGC implementation with better convolution.
 To run this, use the last-fm command below with alg_type graphsage and layer size [64,64,64].

+The Data folder necessary can be found at the original [KGAT](https://github.com/xiangwang1223/knowledge_graph_attention_network) repository.

 # MODIFIED Knowledge Graph Attention Network
 This is our Tensorflow implementation for the paper: